-Individual faculty members report data to their Graduate Program Director or designated assessment coordinator for the components of the program they assess.
+Individual faculty members who teach courses identified as assessment points in the graduate program must report data to their Graduate Program Director or designated assessment coordinator for the components of the program they assess.
 Each faculty member provides the following:

-- State what objective (standard or competency) of the program you assess. - Provide descriptive information on, or a sample of, the assessment you use. - Include a brief description of how you consistently rate how well candidates perform on this assessment, i.e. what constitutes a beginning/naïve performance or an exemplary/sophisticated performance. - Provide scores of candidates for the objective(s) you assess. - Retain samples of a 4-point range of candidate work (unsatisfactory, beginning/naïve, proficient/solid, exemplary/sophisticated) as concrete examples of how the assessment operates in actual practice.
+- State what SLO/SLG of the program is being assessed. - Provide descriptive information on, or a sample of, the assessment used. - Include a brief description of how consistent ratings will be achieved i.e., what constitutes a beginning/naïve performance or an exemplary/sophisticated performance. - Provide scores of candidates for SLOs/SLGs assessed. - Retain samples of a 4-point range of candidate work (unsatisfactory, beginning/naïve, proficient/solid, exemplary/sophisticated) as concrete examples of how the assessment operates in actual practice.
 These will be needed for accreditation exhibits.